MalinYamato/chat/README.md

     $ sudo certbot certonly --standalone --preferred-challenges tls-sni  -d yourhost.yourdomain

 #### Secondly, creat a certificte and DNS recorrds for janus as it needs to be run over SSL on a non-standard port 8089

-    $ sudo certbot -d host.domain  --manual --preferred-challenges dns certonly

-    Note, you need to add hostname media to DNS as A record and a corresponding TXT record.
+    You need to add hostname media to your DNS server
-    $
-    -- You will be asked to createa a TXT record on your DNS server.
+    $ sudo certbot -d host.domain  --manual --preferred-challenges dns certonly -- You will be asked to createa a TXT record on your DNS server.

     $ sudo nano /opt/janus/etc/janus/janus.transport.http.cfg